 Too often in Greater Manchester we see people who have been victimised, trafficked, or moved from one end of the country to another as part of an asylum system that has often failed them.
 This makes building trust hard.
-In Greater Manchester we will not be complicit in Home Office policies that seek to deport people because they have found themselves destitute and street homeless37.
-In Greater Manchester, we are proud to accommodate and support individuals with No Recourse to Public Funds (NRPF) as part of A Bed Every Night.
+In Greater Manchester we will not be complicit in Home Office policies that seek to deport people because they have found themselves destitute and street homeless.45 In Greater Manchester, we are proud to accommodate and support individuals with No Recourse to Public Funds (NRPF) as part of A Bed Every Night.
 This gives people the opportunity to have somewhere safe to stay and receive support to regularise their status and find stable accommodation.

-Greater Manchester will build on its pioneering approaches to supporting vulnerable and marginalised women by recommissioning the 'Whole System Approach for Women'38.
-While continuing to support Greater Manchester's refuges for women, we will ensure that local emergency housing provision is available for men who are victims of domestic abuse.
-We will also ensure that emergency housing provision is also available for trans people, our own research revealing that they are at increased risk of homelessness when subject to abuse from partners and other family members and not always served well by housing providers39.
+Greater Manchester will build on its pioneering approaches to supporting vulnerable and marginalised women by re-commissioning the 'Whole System Approach for Women'.46 While continuing to support Greater Manchester's refuges for women, we will ensure that local emergency housing provision is available for men who are victims of domestic abuse.
+We will also ensure that emergency housing provision is also available for trans people, our own research revealing that they are at increased risk of homelessness when subject to abuse from partners and other family members and not always served well by housing providers.47

-Following the reunification of the probation service, we are in a strong position to ensure that women impacted by gender based abuse in each of our districts are consistently supported, where appropriate and safe, to stay in their homes.
+Following the reunification of the probation service, we are in a strong position to ensure that women impacted by gender-based violence in each of our districts are consistently supported, where appropriate and safe, to stay in their homes.
 Those who are fleeing violence and abuse should not have to forfeit their homes or tenancies and should be supported in securing long term accommodation when they do.
-Over the next years we will endeavour to comply with the principles set out by the Domestic Abuse Housing Alliance40 that advocate for 'an enabling environment where survivors know they will be listened to' and housing providers 'recognise that' tenants 'may be disadvantaged by multiple oppressions such as race, gender, sexuality, abilities'.
-Starting in n 2021, we will:
+Over the next years we will endeavour to comply with the principles set out by the Domestic Abuse Housing Alliance48 that advocate for 'an enabling environment where survivors know they will be listened to' and housing providers 'recognise that' tenants 'may be disadvantaged by multiple oppressions.'
+We will: